Sudan Diplomacy Snarled as UAE Arms Fuel Genocidal Brutality in Darfur

 Representative Greg Meeks of New York, ranking Democrat on the House Foreign Affairs Committee, condemned as “unacceptable” UAE arms flows to the RSF and said his proposed legislation to cut off U.S. weapons sales to external actors funding the conflict in Sudan should be adopted.
 “The U.S. must do all we can to help end this devastating conflict.”

-Kristof, whose latest column on Sudan - No One Doubts That This Is Genocide - decries global inaction.
-"Arab and African countries have done more to aggravate the suffering in Sudan than to ease it", he wrote, blaming both the Trump and Biden administrations for refusing to hold the UAE accountable.
+Kristof, whose latest column on Sudan - No One Doubts That This Is Genocide - decries global inaction, says “Arab and African countries have done more to aggravate the suffering in Sudan than to ease it”, blaming both the Trump and Biden administrations for refusing to hold the UAE accountable.

 “The United States, whose influence once provided a forced, if flawed, coherence to regional diplomacy, now operates from a position of reduced leverage, channeling efforts through unwieldy constructs such as the Quad,” says Hafed Al-Ghwell in his examination of the diplomatic record.